duqtools/duqtools/CONTRIBUTING.md

 ### Building the documentation

-The documentation uses the [mkdocs](https://www.mkdocs.org/).
-To build the docs for yourself:
+The documentation is written in [markdown](https://www.markdownguide.org/basic-syntax/), and uses [mkdocs](https://www.mkdocs.org/) to generate the pages.

+To build the documentation for yourself:

 ```console
 pip install -e .[docs]
 mkdocs serve
 ```

+You can find the documentation source in the [docs](https://github.com/duqtools/duqtools/tree/main/docs) directory.
+If you are adding new pages, make sure to update the listing in the [`mkdocs.yml`](https://github.com/duqtools/duqtools/blob/main/mkdocs.yml) under the `nav` entry.

 ### Making a release